apache/linkis-website/docs/user-guide/control-panel/param-conf.md

 ## 4. Editing Apps and Engines (admins only)
-Administrators can delete existing applications and engine configurations through the Edit Directory button (note!
+Administrators can delete existing applications and engine configurations through the Edit Directory button (Note!
 Deleting an application directly will delete all engine configurations under the application and cannot be restored), or add an engine.

 ![](../images/del-app.png)